 4.11 Data Sources

-Data was sourced from a variety of World Health Organisation (WHO) and World Bank Group repositories.
+Data was retrieved from a variety of World Health Organisation (WHO) and World Bank Group repositories.
 The final merged dataset consisted of a mixture of socio-economic, health-related, and environmental indicators from a range of sources.
-Using data from a variety of data sources was motivated by comments made by Onambele et al. (2023), who recommended that future research into maternal mortality estimates combine data from multiple sources to take advantage of the different datasets offered by the WHO.
+Using data from a variety of data sources was motivated by Onambele et al. (2023), who recommended benefits from multiple sources to take advantage of the different datasets offered by the WHO.

 National MMR estimates between 1985 and 2018 for 242 regions, countries, territories, and areas were sourced from the World Bank Group’s Gender Data Portal (30).
 These MMR estimates served as the ‘ground truth’ and were different from the BMat modelled outputs.